Interactions-Nexus/Nexus-Wiki/tritium++/market.md

 * If the NXS/XYZ exchange rate is 1.2, that means 1 NXS will buy 1.20 XYZ (or, put another way, it will cost 1.20 XYZ to buy 1 NXS).
 * When the market rate rises, that means the base token has risen in value relative to the quote token (because 1 NXS will buy more XYZ tokens) and conversely, if the market rate falls, that means the base token has fallen in value.

-{% hint style="info" %}
-**Note:** Market pairs are usually presented with the base token first and the quote token second, The market API allows to use the reverse market=XYZ/NXS and its treated as bid/ask depending on the noun.
+> **Note:** Market pairs are usually presented with the base token first and the quote token second, The market API allows to use the reverse market=XYZ/NXS and its treated as bid/ask depending on the noun.
-{% endhint %}
+{.is-info}

 The full supported endpoint of the market URI is as follows: